scientific-python/cookie/docs/pages/guides/gha_pure.md

 allow pushes from GitHub.
 If it's the first time you've published a package, go to the [PyPI trusted publisher docs] for instructions on preparing PyPI to accept your initial package publish.

+We are also generating artifact attestations, which can allow users to verify that the artifacts were built on your actions.

 {% endtab %} {% tab token Token %}